For service providers

 A shared leadership

-To move forward, we need to make decisions—and we make them collaboratively.
-In order to work in a concerted and efficient manner, the members of the Archipel OHT sign and commit the Collaborative Decision-Making Agreement (CDMA) and Share-Leadership Framework (PDF).
+To move forward, we have to make decisions—and we make them collectively.
+In order to work in a concerted and efficient manner, the members of Archipel OHT sign and commit to implement the Collaborative Decision-Making Agreement (CDMA) and Share-Leadership Framework(PDF).

 We value diverse partnerships and shared leadership to promote the best use of limited resources for the common good and to achieve our collective vision.